-Our Plano Criminal Defense Attorneys Can Help
+Our Plano Criminal Lawyers Can Help

 What Should I Do if I Am Stopped for a DWI?

 Make sure to remain both polite and calm the entire time.
 Use your phone to record the interaction between you and the officer.
 Have your license ready to show and only partially roll down your window.
-If you are asked any questions, politely refused to answer them, and state that you have been advised by your lawyer not to answer.
+If you are asked any questions, politely refuse to answer them, and state that you have been advised by your lawyer not to answer.